dawrentz/TOP-todo-list/README.md

         the delete button can be hidden inside the edit version of the button

         todo card project edit needs dropdown only (only add project at sidebar)

+9/12:   add delete button to project list edit
+        found another bug where if you edit an empty project, the project deletes